 (a) the government of another jurisdiction or an agency of that government,

 (b) a Government agency, or

-(c) any person.109
+(c) any person.
+109

-The Federal Minister of Environment may negotiate agreements under section 9 of CEPA, 1999 with one or more provincial governments or with an aboriginal people respecting the administration of CEPA, 1999.110 After the federal minister publishes notice of an agreement under this section, "any person may file with the Minister comments or a notice of objection."111 The Minister is then responsible to report on how the Minister dealt with comments and objections.
-Thereafter, with the approval of the Governor in Council, the Federal Minister of Environment may enter into an agreement for a maximum term of 5 years, respecting the administration of CEPA, 1999.112 However, the Minister deems necessary for the administration and enforcement of this Act, including the conduct of inspections or investigations."113 An intergovernmental agreement under s.
+The Federal Minister of Environment may negotiate agreements under section 9 of CEPA, 1999 with one or more provincial governments or with an aboriginal people respecting the administration of CEPA, 1999.
+After the federal minister publishes notice of an agreement under this section, "any person may file with the Minister comments or a notice of objection."
+The Minister is then responsible to report on how the Minister dealt with comments and objections.
+Thereafter, with the approval of the Governor in Council, the Federal Minister of Environment may enter into an agreement for a maximum term of 5 years, respecting the administration of CEPA, 1999.
+However, the Minister may not by an agreement under s.
+9, "limit or restrict the carrying out of any action the Minister deems necessary for the administration and enforcement of this Act, including the conduct of inspections or investigations."
+An intergovernmental agreement under s.
 9 of the CEPA, 1999 could cover the administration of CEPA, 1999 provisions respecting regulation of greenhouse gases throughout Canada.

 CEPA, 1999 provides another way for provincial governments to coordinate their actions on the control of greenhouse gas emissions with those of the Federal Government.
-Where a province has legislation equivalent to regulations under section 167 of CEPA, 1999, controlling air pollution (which should, by definition under section 3, includes the emission of greenhouse gases), including provisions for investigation and enforcement at the instigation of private complainants, the Governor in Council may suspend the operation of the relevant CEPA, 1999 provisions, to allow the provincial provisions to operate.114 However, intergovernmental agreements under this provision have often been seen as a means to avoids public input, public accountability and the application of federal environmental enforcement mechanisms.115
+Where a province has legislation equivalent to regulations under section 167 of CEPA, 1999, controlling air pollution (which should, by definition under section 3, includes the emission of greenhouse gases), including provisions for investigation and enforcement at the instigation of private